-Development in floodplain areas is inherently dangerous, due both to the immediate hazards associated with flood water inundation, and to the increased flooding that may occur downstream when developed floodplains are no longer capable of retaining flood waters.
+Development in floodplains and river corridors is inherently dangerous, due both to the immediate hazards associated with flood water inundation, and to the increased flooding that may occur downstream when developed floodplains are no longer capable of retaining flood waters.
 Such development can also interfere with the function and quality of floodplain wetlands.
 Flood hazard regulations are therefore necessary to reduce the risk that construction in floodplain areas will result in property damage, personal injury, or unnecessary costs to the public.
+Sandgate joined the National Flood Insurance Program in 2013 thereby providing access to flood insurance for anyone in the community including structures within high risk flood hazard zones.
+This insurance helps to protect owners from financial loss as private insurers mostly do not provide coverage for damage due to overland flow.